 This tells you the percentage of residents who were given antipsychotic drugs.
 These drugs may be used for a variety of conditions, including dementia.

 Appropriately Uses Anti-Anxiety Medication

 In Forks Long Term Care, 17.81% of Patients use Anti-Anxiety Medication

 This metric measures the percentage of long-term care residents receiving antianxiety drugs.

 Managing Depression Among Residents

-This datapoint measures the percentage of long-term care patients who are exhibiting signs of depression.
+This indicates the percentage of patients showing signs of depression.

 Appropriate Vaccine Usage

 In Forks Long Term Care, 97.26% of Patients

 Measures the percentage of long-term residents who received the flu and pneumonia vaccines.